Ogethel/Sync/Vaults/Refried Bean Brain/Projects/Tasks/Backlogs/BL_Home.md

 ## House
 - [x] Get shelving pegs 📆2023-01-17 ✅ 2023-01-16
 - [x] Get a stripped screw hole repair kit 📆2023-01-17 ✅ 2023-01-16
+- [ ] Use Matches to Fix the Stripped Holes in Doors 📆2023-01-17
 - [ ] Clean the Carpet
 	- [ ] Assemble and Test the Sprayer 📆2023-01-17
 	- [ ] Soak the carpet 📆2023-01-18